lab1092/blender-manual_ja/manual/animation/techs/object/path.rst

 Radius
    Causes the curve path child to be scaled by the set curve radius.
 See :doc:`Curve Extruding </modeling/curves/editing/advanced>`
 Offset Children
-   Causes the animation to be offset by the curve path child's time offset value, which can be found in its :guilabel:`Animation Hacks` section of the :guilabel:`Object Panel`.
+   Causes the animation to be offset by the curve path child's time offset value, which can be found in its *Animation Hacks* section of the *Object Panel*.

 The Follow Path Constraint
 ==========================

-The :guilabel:`Follow Path` constraint implements the most "classical" technique.
+The *Follow Path* constraint implements the most "classical" technique.
 By default, the owner object will walk the whole path only once, starting at frame one, and over ``100`` frames.
-You can set a different starting frame in the :guilabel:`Offset` field of the constraint panel, and change the length (in frames) of the path using its :guilabel:`Frames` property (:guilabel:`Curve and Surface` panel).
+You can set a different starting frame in the *Offset* field of the constraint panel, and change the length (in frames) of the path using its *Frames* property (*Curve and Surface* panel).

-But you can have a much more precise control over your object's movement along its path by keyframing or defining a :guilabel:`Speed` animation curve for the path's :guilabel:`Evaluation Time` attribute.
+But you can have a much more precise control over your object's movement along its path by keyframing or defining a *Speed* animation curve for the path's *Evaluation Time* attribute.
 This curve maps the current frame to a position along the path, from ``0.0`` (start point) to ``1.0`` (end point).

 For more details and examples, see the :doc:`Follow Path constraint page </constraints/relationship/follow_path>`.